Setting up Amazon SQS - Amazon Simple Queue Service

 This guide includes examples that use the AWS SDK for Java.
 To run the example code, follow the set-up instructions in Getting Started with AWS SDK for Java 2.0.

 You can develop AWS applications in other programming languages, such as Go, JavaScript, Python and Ruby.
-For more information, see Tools for developing and managing applications on AWS.
+For more information, see Tools to Build on AWS.

 Note